 Materials

 Fishing reels can be made out of many different materials, mostly different types of metals.
 It is very important to pick a reel that will assist you with your specific needs.
-Depending on the material you choose, you can find different fishing reel options made in the USA.
+Depending on the material you choose, you can find different American made fishing reel options.

 Brass